technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

     appropriate input type, and finally set the variable name for storing the user’s response.

-**Question: Enter your employee ID**
+    - **Question: Enter your employee ID**

-**Identify as: User’s entire response**
+    - **Identify as: User’s entire response**

-**Variable: empID**
+    - **Variable: empID**

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image75.png)

-**Note**: Once the variable name is set click on **X** icon to close the **Variable properties** window
+        > **Note**: Once the variable name is set click on **X** icon to close the **Variable properties** window

 11. Similarly, create and configure a new question node after employee ID node

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image74.png)

 12. To configure the question node, click inside the “Enter a message” box to add the agent’s question, then click “Identify” to choose the appropriate input type, and finally set the variable name for storing the user’s response.

-**Question: Enter your email address**
+    - **Question: Enter your email address**

-**Identify as: User’s entire response**
+    - **Identify as: User’s entire response**

-**Variable: email**
+    - **Variable: email**

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image74.png)

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image76.png)

 13. Similarly, create and configure a new question node after employee email address node

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image74.png)

 14. To configure the question node, click inside the “Enter a message” box to add the agent’s question, then click “Identify” to choose the appropriate input type, and finally set the variable name for storing the user’s response.

     > **Question: What's your issue?
 Please select one of the following
     > options**

     - **Can’t login**

     - **Forgot password**

     - **Reset password**

     > **Identify as: User’s entire response**
     >
     > **Variable: issueType**

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image77.png)

 ### Task 2.1: Automate agent flow LogITTicket to create password topic

-You can now integrate the ITLogTicket agent flow into the “Create Password” topic.
+You can now integrate the LogITTcicket agent flow into the “Create Password” topic.
 This allows the agent to capture user details and automatically log a support ticket for password-related issues

-1. Add ITlogTicket flow after issueType question node
+1. Add LogITTcicket flow after issueType question node

-2. Click on + sign, navigate to Add a tool option and select the agent flow ITlogTicket
+2. Click on + sign, navigate to Add a tool option and select the agent flow LogITTcicket

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image78.png)

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image79.png)

-3. To configure the ITLogTicket agent flow in the “Reset Password” topic, map each input variable to the corresponding question by assigning the agent’s custom variables to the Power Automate flow input parameters.
+3. To configure the LogITTcicket agent flow in the “Reset Password” topic, map each input variable to the corresponding question by assigning the agent’s custom variables to the Power Automate flow input parameters.

 4. To map the variable click on “…” dots of Enter or select a value input box and select the appropriate variable

-Name: empName
+    - Name: empName

-Email: email
+    - Email: email

-ID: empID
+    - ID: empID

-Details: issueType
+    - Details: issueType

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)

         ![A screenshot of a computer AI-generated content may be incorrect.](./media/image81.png)

 5. Now, add a message node for agent response